πͺπ¬ Egypt

 π Timeline of Cairo

-1798 AD: Napoleon Bonaparte invades Egypt, marking the start of modern influence in the region.
+1798 AD: Napoleon Bonaparte invades Egypt, bringing modern influences.

-Today: Cairo stands as the largest city in the Arab world and a significant center for culture, education, and economics in the region.
+Today: Cairo is the largest city in the Arab world and a major center for culture, education, and economy.

 π Quick Stats